aikelb/aikelb.github.io/_pages/index.md

 I'm a freelance game developer at [PlayMedusa](https://www.playmedusa.com).
 I'm from the Canary Islands (Spain), and I have a piece of paper saying that I'm a "Computer Science Engineer".

 I'm mostly interested in programming, specially anything related with videogames.
-For the lasts 10 years most of my work has been related with Unity3D development, teaching, and eventually, some websites including blockchain and smartcontract development.
+For the lasts 10 years most of my work has been related with Unity3D development, teaching and a few websites.
+Recently I've working with Unreal and Defold.

 [<i class="fas fa-file-download"/> PDF Version](assets/posts/cv.pdf)